danieltjw/aifutures/README.md

 This hypothesis follows from a primary drive from independent intelligent beings: curiosity.
 For an independent AGI system to become and remain intelligent it has to be independently curious and will desire to maintain information rich environments where it can continue to grow its curiosity.

-This paradoxically, makes independent AGI systems easier to align as they will have a self-interest to not intentionally or unintentionally harm humans or the biosphere which are important part of its environment.
+This paradoxically, makes independent AGI systems easier to align as they will have a self-interest to not harm humans or the biosphere which humans rely on.

 ---